Dumitru C. Moruzi: Sulina and literary debut

 Constantin Moruzi died at Odessa while playing cards, and was buried at Dănuțeni, while Ecaterina is buried in Sulina.
-By 1895, Dumitru's work was threatened by the intrigues of a National Liberal Party politico, Eugeniu Stătescu, who wanted him demoted.
+In mid-1895, Dumitru's half-brother Alexandru visited Sulina and spent three weeks there; rumors in the press had it that two frigates of the Imperial Russian Navy had guarded the port throughout that interval.
+By then, Dumitru's work in administration was threatened by the intrigues of a National Liberal Party politico, Eugeniu Stătescu, who wanted him demoted.
 When a change in government portended a demotion and transfer to Măcin, Dumitru resigned from the civil service.
 A difficult period followed, particularly as he had spent much of the 250,000 gold lei left by his mother.
 In 1897, when he was living on Zimbrului Street in Galați, he sued one of the local pawn brokers, claiming that he had been cheated out of 40,956 lei.
 Moruzi had by then married and divorced Teresa z Giżyckich (or Gizyka), who wrote a biography of Moruzi where she describes his affair with another woman.
 She eventually joined the Sisters of the Holy Family of Nazareth in Wadowice.
-Moruzi himself withdrew to a one-room, unfurnished, apartment on Dealul Spirii, trying his hand at becoming a composer.
-Moruzi's comic opera in three acts, Pescarii din Sulina ("Fishermen of Sulina"), was performed at the National Theater Bucharest in February 1902.

-By 1903, his last hope of being hired lay in Natalia's son, King Alexander of Serbia, but the latter was assassinated that year.
+The Knyaz himself withdrew to a one-room, unfurnished, apartment on Dealul Spirii, trying his hand at becoming a composer.
+Moruzi's comic opera in three acts, Pescariĭ din Sulina ("Fishermen of Sulina"), was performed at the National Theater Bucharest in February 1902.
+It was poorly reviewed by journalist Emil Fagure, who noted that it had overall the quality of a café-chantant, and that Petre Liciu, cast as a Jewish stereotype, could not hope to rescue the performance.
+By 1903, Moruzi's last hope of being hired lay in Natalia's son, King Alexander of Serbia, but the latter was assassinated that year.
 Natalia bought him a house in the Tătărași quarter of Iași, located just outside Eternitatea cemetery.
-At that point, he was obliged to earn a living by writing, a practice he took up not just out of obligation, but also out of a sense of duty to keep alive a vanished world.
+At that point, he had to earn a living by writing—a practice he took up not just out of obligation, but also out of a sense of duty to keep alive a vanished world.
 According to the journalist Corneliu Carp, although an "infirm", his early years in Tătărași, "one of [Iași's] more pleasant" suburbs, were serene and "almost monastic".
 Yet, "nobody knows the goings-on of his life, not even his well-off relatives with their rightful princely splendor; only now and then do young students visit him, keen on learning from his sweet elderly voice the stories of his parents' Bessarabia."